 There are few plants deer WON’T eat but I’m hopeful you don’t live around starving deer.
 In which case, you can fill your landscape with plants they would prefer not to indulge on. .
 If a plant smells or feels weird to us, chances are it does to a deer too.
 Additionally, most young trees are like dessert to deer.
 So, even after investing in some deer proof plants, consider protecting any saplings.

-Checkout some of the best deer resistant plants prone to thriving in Wisconsin.
+Checkout some of the best deer resistant plants prone to thriving in Wisconsin and its cities like Milwaukee, Appleton and other.

 Shrubs and Trees Deer Won't Eat